|

 There is a condition of

-raised sensitivity as revealed by a hearing threshold above the 0 dB line,
+audiogram, this is shown by a hearing threshold above the 0 dB line.

-sometimes called “bionic hearing” on certain frequencies or even on all
+sometimes called “bionic hearing” and it can occur on certain frequencies or even on all

 frequencies.
-Levels of -40 dB have been recorded, although most
+Hearing at hyper levels of -40 dB have been recorded, although most

-hearing levels would, so are more prone to experiencing sounds as painful /
+hearing levels are more prone to experiencing sounds as painful, annoying, distracting

 -